LiskArchive/lisk-sdk/CONTRIBUTING.md

 ### JavaScript Styleguide

-Our JavaScript style is expending the [airbnb](https://github.com/airbnb/javascript) style.
+Our JavaScript style expands [Airbnb's](https://github.com/airbnb/javascript) style.
 You can get more details here: https://github.com/LiskHQ/eslint-config-lisk-base

-This Contributing guidelines was inspired by and is based on Atom's contribution guidelines and modified for purposes of this repository: https://github.com/atom/atom/blob/master/CONTRIBUTING.md
+These contribution guidelines were inspired by and are based on Atom's contribution guidelines.
+They were modified for the purposes of this repository. https://github.com/atom/atom/blob/master/CONTRIBUTING.md